-The Duke University School of Medicine comprises 23 clinical and basic science departments consisting of more than 2,200 faculty, 450 medical students, more than 1000 residents and fellows, and approximately 640 PhD students.
+The Duke University School of Medicine comprises 26 clinical and basic science departments.
 The school’s strong emphasis on research to improve clinical outcomes encourages collaborations among faculty members, departments, and other schools at the university and has resulted in the development of numerous centers and institutes.

 Basic Science Departments